sree249/Saturate-code/README.md

 2. scipy
 3. numpy
 4. matplotlib (for visualizations if needbe)
-5. gurobipy (follow the instructions here for further details: https://www.gurobi.com/documentation/9.5/quickstart_mac/cs_anaconda_and_grb_conda_.html)
+5. gurobipy (for running optimization pipelines) (follow the instructions here for further details on gurobi: https://www.gurobi.com/documentation/9.5/quickstart_mac/cs_anaconda_and_grb_conda_.html)

 ## Contribution details and acknowledgement